 With the help of structured data, ratings for a local firm can be evaluated like other types of ratings; however, this is then not shown in the local search but rather only within the classic search results.

-BONUS: For information on getting your star-ratings to appear in the search results, download our free whitepaper below.
+BONUS: For information on getting your star-ratings to appear in Google search results, download our free whitepaper below.